ryjen/bestow/README.md

 # bestow

-a wrapper for GNU stow to enable some goodies.
+A casing for GNU stow to enable some goodies.

 ## Goals